Educational Impact

 About Me

 As the Senior Officer Teaching and Learning Literacy and instructional coach in Canberra and Goulburn Catholic Education, I contribute to the implementation of Catalyst, a system-wide education approach to teaching and learning.
-Prior to this, I worked in the Literacy Guarantee Unit for the South Australian Education Department.
+Prior to this, I worked as a literacy coach in the Literacy Guarantee Unit for the South Australian Education Department.

-In 2022, I travelled to the USA, England and France where I met with leading experts to investigate effective literacy screening and instructional practices to support struggling adolescents as part of my Churchill Fellowship.
+In 2022, I travelled to the USA, England, and France as part of my Churchill Fellowship, meeting with leading experts to investigate effective literacy screening and instructional practices to support struggling adolescents.

-My work was nationally recognised in 2019 with a Commonwealth Bank Teaching Award in recognition of my success in improving literacy and numeracy outcomes in at-risk students from Years 7 to 10.
-I led state-wide networking opportunities for educators and am now starting a PhD at the Australian Catholic University, studying literacy in adolescent students, under the main supervision of Professor Anne Castles.
+My work was nationally recognised in 2019 with a Commonwealth Bank Teaching Award for improving literacy and numeracy outcomes in at-risk students from Years 7 to 10.
+I also led state-wide networking opportunities for educators.

-I continue to be instrumental in advancing the awareness, understanding and use of evidence‐based instruction to prevent low literacy failures across the state and beyond.
+My ongoing focus is to advance the awareness and implementation of evidence-based literacy instruction to reduce the prevalence of low literacy outcomes in adolescents.
 And most importantly, no matter what I do, I work to make a difference.

 Winston Churchill Fellowship